flengyel/Zettel/doc/publish-software-inventory.ps1.md

 Pandoc, MiKTeX, and WinEdt are export-workflow tools.
 They are listed in the generated inventory under `Export software` with version probes; they are not publisher prerequisites.

-Matplotlib and Seaborn are needed only for local diagnostic plotting scripts such as `python/zk_validation_stats.py` and `python/word_count_histogram.py`.
+Matplotlib is needed only when `python/zettel_diagnostics.py` is run with `--plots`.
+Seaborn is no longer required for repository diagnostic scripts.

 ## Usage